ElesyEU/OSS-Powershell/README.md

-# OSS-Python
+# OSS-Powershell
-Repo for Python scripts
+Repo for Powershell scripts